Search for Articles:

 Open Journal of Discrete Applied Mathematics (ODAM)

-The Open Journal of Discrete Applied Mathematics (ODAM) ISSN: 2617-9687 (Online), 2617-9679 (Print) is an international peer-reviewed journal dedicated to publishing research in algorithmic and applied mathematics, as well as the applications of mathematics across science and technology.
-Contributions may include research articles, short notes, surveys, and research problems, providing a comprehensive platform for advancing knowledge in discrete and applied mathematics.
+Open Journal of Discrete Applied Mathematics (ODAM), ISSN: 2617-9687 (Online), 2617-9679 (Print), is an international, peer-reviewed, Diamond Open Access journal dedicated to publishing research in algorithmic mathematics, discrete applied mathematics, and the applications of mathematics across science and technology.
+The journal welcomes research articles, short notes, survey articles, and well-formulated research problems that contribute to the advancement of knowledge in discrete and applied mathematics.

 • Publisher: Ptolemy Scientific Research Press (PSR Press), part of the Ptolemy Institute of Scientific Research and Technology.